Madison Cawthorn sued by own lawyers over $193K unpaid legal fees

 In March, a U.S. District Judge ruled in Cawthorn’s favor and prevented the North Carolina State Board of Election from looking into whether he should be on the ballot for the 2022 Primary in May.

-The voters appealed the ruling to the Fourth U.S. Circuit Court of Appeals in Richmond, Virginia.
+The voters appealed the ruling to the 4th U.S. Circuit Court of Appeals in Richmond, Virginia.
 The appeals court ultimately reversed the ruling and sent the case back to the district court.

 According to the lawsuit, Cawthorn’s attorneys moved to have the district court case “dropped as moot” in order to avoid a possible ruling that could affect any of the congressman’s future campaigns.